finspec/finspec-spec/documentation/schema_def_3.0.md

 }
 ```

-An optional block providing a description of changes in this, and prior, spec versions.
+An optional block describing changes in this, and prior, spec versions.

 Field Name | Type | Description
 ---|:---:|---